ivotron/ivotron.github.io/_posts/2013-10-22-srl-oktoberfest-talk.md

   * Our initial efforts
       * looks redundant
   * you start explaining everything too late
   * Architecture: finally an overview -- start with that and stick to it!
       * Check out how Eric Barton introduces all this!
 Needs to be much more compact
   * User API: use "system API" instead
   * Example: concept of neighborhood, needs to be determined by application
       * Need to be clearer about layering
   * Execution:
   * Future work: Need to give a better context of your work and provide reference points of that context in your presentation

 There is a lot of stuff, so this is the main challenge of the talk.

 Mike:

 Problem: Merge middleware + underlying API
 Solution: Run dynamic code on IO nodes, control data flow dynamically, let the system place the data in the right place

 Notes

 * I am not familiar with the FastForward project.
 It might be helpful if you:
         - Explain why POSIX won't scale
         - Provide some examples of problems LANL was running into (I know they had IO nodes before but why were these failing?)
 * I know nothing about the new API.
 You should explain:
         - Some of the additional "file system calls" that helps the user tell the system about the data
         - Explicitly compare and contrast POSIX and the new API
         - List additional user responsibilities, such as:
                 - telling the system how to place data on certain compute nodes
                 - grouping blocks
                 - sharding data
 * Add slide numbers + SRL logo

   -->

+[evo1]: {{ site.url }}/images/labnotebook/2013-10-22-evo1.png
+[evo2]: {{ site.url }}/images/labnotebook/2013-10-22-evo2.png
+[evo3]: {{ site.url }}/images/labnotebook/2013-10-22-evo3.png
+[evo4]: {{ site.url }}/images/labnotebook/2013-10-22-evo4.png
+[evo5]: {{ site.url }}/images/labnotebook/2013-10-22-evo5.png
+[evo6]: {{ site.url }}/images/labnotebook/2013-10-22-evo6.png
+[ff]: {{ site.url }}/images/labnotebook/2013-10-22-ff.png
-[exa-arch]: {{ site.url }}/images/labnotebook/2013-10-22-exa-arch.png
+[posix]: {{ site.url }}/images/labnotebook/2013-10-22-posix.png
 [exa-layout]: {{ site.url }}/images/labnotebook/2013-10-22-exa-layout.png
 [analysis-layers]: {{ site.url }}/images/labnotebook/2013-10-22-analysis-layers.png